The Best Student Internship Platforms

 Fine-tune (or create) your resume

 If this is your first time building a resume, or if you haven’t touched it up in a while, start with a template.
+Chegg Internships features over 20 unique samples to serve as a starting point.
 You can then tweak it to reflect the experience and qualities that an employer in your chosen field will be looking for.
 At this stage, you should also find three or four quality references that you’d feel comfortable using on your applications.
 Remember to ask permission and inform your references that you are listing them.
-If you don't have enough references from previous employment, non-profit experience or professors are also good options.
+If you don't have enough references from previous employment, nonprofit experience or professors are also good options.

 Censor your social media

 This is a bigger deal than you might think.
 According to an article in Time, 93% of hiring managers will use social media to screen a potential hire, and 55% of the time they reconsider a candidate based on what they find.
-They tend to look for things like references to illegal drugs, sexual posts, guns, and alcohol.
+Another article on Business News Daily cited a survey by CareerBuilder which revealed that 43% of employers use social media to check up on their current employees.
+Hiring managers and employers tend to look for things like references to illegal drugs, sex, guns, and alcohol.
 Think about how you want potential employers to view you, and then make sure your social media accounts reflect that image.

 When the time comes to apply, make sure you’re sending in applications to all of your top choices, not just your favorite.
 There’s a good chance you’ll submit multiple applications in the same sitting, so pay attention to the details.
 It's easy to get job titles and company names confused when you start copying and pasting between applications, and a careless mistake like that will generally take you out of the running for the position.